lukes/nanook/README.md

 ### Sending a payment

-You can send a payment from an account in a wallet:
+To send a payment from an account in a wallet:

 ```ruby
 account = Nanook.new.wallet(wallet_id).account(account_id)